Souterrain: OS Grid Reference – NC 6762 5929 – NEW FIND

 It’s in damn good condition indeed and is well worth looking at if you venture this far north.
 Other unrecorded prehistoric monuments are found all over this remote landscape – from cup-and-rings, to stone circles, to tombs, enclosures, cairns, you name it!
 If anyone knows of any permanent rental properties up here – please let me know and get in touch so that I can spend the rest of my life working here meandering, discovering and recording the prehistory of this truly archaic landscape!
 I’m serious!

-Acknowledgements: Immense thanks to Donna from Borgie and Ronald of Skerray, for showing me this ancient monument and other sites.
+Acknowledgements: Immense thanks to Donna from Borgie, for showing me this ancient monument and other sites.

 © Paul Bennett, The Northern Antiquarian